booch/presentations/No_Estimates/slides.md

 # Too Late to Estimate

+### Craig Buchek

 ## Hofstadter’s Law: It always takes longer than you expect, even when you take into account Hofstadter’s Law

+???

+* I'd like to start by asking some questions
+* Please yell out your answers

+---

+* Are you pretty good at estimating?
+* Or pretty bad?

+---

+* Do you usually estimate too high?
+* Or too low?

 ---